 If you would like more information please call Joseph on 020 7036 9027 or send him an email.

 The workshops are published ten days ahead of the festival online.
-There is a choice of one a day frm the Sunday to the Friday of the festival from 10am to 1pm.
+There is a choice of one a day from the Sunday to the Friday of the festival from 10am to 1pm.

 You or your pupils can browse the programme and then book online on a first come first served basis during the week before the festival starts.

 The Festival is an Arts Award Supporter.
-Some of the Festival activity can contribute to your Arts Award and we will support you.
+Some of the Festival activity can contribute to your pupil's Arts Award and we will support them.

 accommodation & travel